Virtual and in person consultations. Offices in Charlotte and Huntersville NC. North Carolina and Delaware statewide virtual visits.

 Is Having Low Testosterone Dangerous?
 Testosterone is the male sex hormone produced primarily by the testes.
 Testosterone plays a vital role in the physical development of those characteristics that make men “men”.
 From athletic builds to facial hair and deeper voices, the influence of testosterone can be easily identified.
 Aside from physical characteristics, testosterone impacts

-Is Having Low Testosterone Dangerous?
-Read More »
+The Health Dangers of Low Testosterone Read More »

 Low Testosterone, a Risk Factor for Bad Outcome with Coronavirus in Males Sex hormones, such as testosterone, estrogen and progesterone are the bodies endogenous anti-inflammatories steroids.
 Deficient hormone levels can predispose us to inflammation and cytokine storm which is one of the most devastating endgame processes of the immune system’s response to coronavirus causing, fulminant